73 Main Street, Tuckahoe, NY 10707

 Bronx Women’s Bar association

-After prosecuting over 200 cases, conducting suppression hearings, trying several cases to verdict, and indicting over 80 felony cases, she joined the Narcotics Bureau.
-There where she worked with a team of dedicated law enforcement agents who performed undercover operations, conducted investigations utilizing confidential informants, and drafted various subpoenas and search warrants.
+After prosecuting over 200 cases, conducting suppression hearings, trying several cases to verdict, and indicting over 80 felony cases, she joined the Narcotics Bureau where she worked with a team of dedicated law enforcement agents who performed undercover operations, conducted investigations utilizing confidential informants, and drafted various subpoenas and search warrants.

 Krystle subsequently transitioned to civil litigation focusing her practice on medical malpractice and negligence, particularly in the area of nursing home defense cases.
 She defended malpractice claims through all phases of litigation, including mediation.